kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% No Dev Tools.md

 Hence, we go to Dxun/Onderon to recruit Mandalore.
 We get Visas by reaching 75 alignment and returning to the Ebon Hawk.
 And as a male character, the Handmaiden is automatically recruited after Telos.
 We don't need G0-T0 or Mira/Hanharr at all.

-[section=Detailed Route]
+## Detailed Route

-This section will describe all the actions you'll need to take for the Any% run.
+This section will describe all the actions you'll need to take for the Any% NDT run.

-Notation:
+**Notation:**

 ¤ indicates a glitch or trick to be done
 > indicates a level up to be done
 } indicates an inventory/equipment action to be done

-Conversation Notes:
+**Conversation Notes:**

 If no conversation choices are specified, spamming will work (this chooses all 1 options).
 A | indicates a break in the conversation.
 You have to talk to the person again.
 A ¤ indicates a variable answer, such as in reciting the Sith Code.
 A #¤ indicates a Persuade check that may fail.
 A #xY indicates repeat that option Y times, as in Gadon Thek's first conversation.

-[center][big]***----------------------------
-Character Creation
-----------------------------***[/big][/center]
+**Character Creation:**

-> Male Jedi Guardian - Custom Character
+- Male Jedi Guardian - Custom Character
-> Str to 18, Dex to 14, Con to 14, Wis to 10
+- Str to 18, Dex to 14, Con to 14, Wis to 10
-> Stealth to 1, Persuade to 2
+- Stealth to 1, Persuade to 2
-> Initial Feat: Dueling
+- Initial Feat: Dueling
-> Pick a good name!
+- Pick a good name!
-> Hit Play!
+- Hit Play!

 [center][big]***----------------------------
 Prologue